MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-exchange-monitoring.md

 The value of the **Status** column indicates whether the service is healthy or has advisories or incidents based on the cloud services that Microsoft maintains.

-The value of the **Your org and 3rd party issues** column indicates whether the Exchange Online service is healthy or has advisories or incidents based on your organization's infrastructure or third-party software.
+The value of the **Your org and 3rd party issues** column indicates that your organization's infrastructure or third-party software affects your users service health experience with Exchange Online.
 Advisories or incidents require *your* actions to resolve.

 Here is an example of the **Exchange Online** monitoring page in the Microsoft 365 admin center, available from **Health > Service health > Exchange Online**.